Our failures can help us become more successful

 Step 2 – Start working on the first question: What worked?

-You mind might want to immediately offer answers to the questions why it didn’t work – ignore it for now.
+You mind might want to immediately offer answers to the question what didn’t work – ignore it for now.

 It is important to start with thinking about what worked because that brings you to a more positive place and makes you open to the insights that can be gained.